Hyphenated Japanese terms are listed as single words.

 In IWGP: Ikebukuro West Gate Park (v.2 p.83) a former class mate of Makoto's is being followed by shady guys so she can only meet him where she works, the Moonlight Oasis image club.

-In the Kodansha bilingual edition of GTO Onizuka confesses to having never been in an image club (v.3 ch.17 p.48).
+In the Kodansha bilingual edition of GTO Onizuka confesses to having never been in an image club (v.3 ch.17 p.
+48).
 In the TOKYOPOP translation the term image club is not mentioned.
+Sources:

 Constantine, Peter, Japan's Sex Trade p.11, 139-46